weecology/forecasting-course/content/lessons/intro-to-forecasting/instructor_notes.md

 > When might these different approaches be most appropriate in ecology?

-> What are the different ways in which time and can incorporated into these models?
+> What are the different ways in which time can be incorporated into these models?

 * Explicitly
-* Implicitly (driving variables that change) or not included
+* Implicitly (driving variables that change)
+* Not included

 ## Basic steps